Dozens killed as army, rivals battle for control of Sudan

 The military and the RSF both claimed to be in control of strategic locations in Khartoum and elsewhere in the county.
 Their claims couldn’t be independently verified.

-The military, headed by Gen. Abdel-Fattah Burhan, called for dismantling the RSF, which it labeled a “rebellious militia.”
-The head of the RSF, Gen. Mohammed Hamdan Dagalo, told the satellite news network Al Arabyia that he ruled out negotiations.
-Dagalo called on Burhan to surrender.
+Burhan’s military called for dismantling the RSF, which it labeled a “rebellious militia.”
+Dagalo told the satellite news network Al Arabyia that he ruled out negotiation and called on Burhan to surrender.

+Khalid Omar, a spokesman for the pro-democracy block that negotiated with the generals in recent months, warned that the conflict could lead to war and the country’s collapse.

+In a series of tweets Sunday, Omar called on pro-democracy groups to set aside their disputes to find a way to end the crisis “immediately”.

 Meanwhile, diplomatic pressure appeared to be mounting.